ShawanDeba/Customer-Churn-Prediction/README.md

 Code
 The code for this project is written in Python and is provided in the code folder.
-The main script is churn_prediction.py, which trains and evaluates several machine learning models for predicting customer churn.
+The main script is Customer_Churn_Prediction_Project.ipynb, which trains and evaluates several machine learning models for predicting customer churn.

 Dependencies